UI customization guide

 -

-If the user is authorized to invite two or more types of entity, clicking the button will open a menu, and the user can choose which type of entity the conversation they want to invite.
+If the user is authorized to invite two or more types of entity, clicking the button opens a menu, and the user can choose which type of entity the conversation they want to invite.

 -

-If the user is only authorized to invite to one type of entity, clicking the button will directly open the modal page where they can send the invitation to the entity.
+If the user is only authorized to invite to one type of entity, clicking the button directly opens the modal dialog where they can send the invitation to the entity.

 -

-If the user isn’t authorized to invite anyone to join the conversation, the Invite button won’t be visible.
+If the user isn’t authorized to invite anyone to join the conversation, the Invite button isn’t visible.

-If public links are enabled for the conversation in question, the public link to the conversation is also displayed in the modal page.
+If public links are enabled for the conversation, agents can access the public link in the Invite menu.

 The conversation configuration button

-Its content depends on the types of collaboration layer that can be launched within the context of the running conversation.
+The Share action is used to launch a new collaboration layer.
+By default, the action appears in the overflow menu.
+Its contents depend on the types of collaboration layer that can be launched within the context of the running conversation.

-Only participant types listed in com.unblu.conversation.collaboration.showLayerControls will see the layer controls.
-Additionally, com.unblu.conversation.collaboration.action.displayInactiveLayers determines which types of participant see inactive collaboration layers in the menu.
+Only participant types listed in com.unblu.conversation.collaboration.showLayerControls see the action. com.unblu.conversation.collaboration.action.displayInactiveLayers determines which types of participant see inactive collaboration layers in the menu.

 Each conversation template can be configured individually to allow various types of collaboration: